q-viper/q-viper.github.io/_posts/2022-10-23-finding-datetime-in-text-using-python.md

 It worked for some but when sent dates were in a different format based on mail servers, this failed.
 Now there is a number of ways one could do it.
-But all are based on finding the pattern of DateTime.
-Usually, DateTime has patterns like YYYY/MM/DD HH:MM:SS, DD/MM/YYYY HH:MM:SS and so on we could prepare regex for that and find where it matched.
+But all are based on finding the pattern of DateTime in the text.
+Usually, DateTime in the text has patterns like YYYY/MM/DD HH:MM:SS, DD/MM/YYYY HH:MM:SS and so on we could prepare regex for that and find where it matched.

 ```python